-The sense of satiety and regulation of appetite is complex, with recent evidence pointing to fundamental roles for genetic, homeostatic and hedonic mechanisms.19 The ultimate control of what and how much we consume appears to rest not in the stomach or adipose tissue but in the brain.
-To simply "eat less and move more" as is often advocated by many self-styled diet gurus and obesity experts fail to recognise the ongoing struggle between nutrient sensors, endocrine factors, neural and emotional signals.20 Perhaps bariatric surgery is a potent weight-loss tool because alteration of the stomach and intestine influences appetite control centres in the brain via various neuro-biological feedback pathways.21 Several candidates identified to contribute to weight loss after gastrointestinal manipulation include altered secretion of the incretin hormones ghrelin, PYY, oxyntomodulin and GLP-1, gut microbes and bile acids.22
+The sense of satiety and regulation of appetite is complex, with recent evidence pointing to fundamental roles for genetic, homeostatic, and hedonic mechanisms.20 "Restriction" of food intake and "malabsorption" of nutrients were long believed to be the fundamental effects of bariatric surgery.
+However, critical analysis of eating behaviour and gut-brain signalling after bariatric surgery suggests a far more complex relationship between digestive and metabolic processes in the body.
+It is likely that alteration of nutrient passage through the stomach and intestine influences appetite control centres in the brain via a variety of neuro-biological feedback pathways.22 Several candidates identified to contribute to weight loss after gastro-intestinal manipulation include altered secretion of the incretin hormones ghrelin, PYY, oxyntomodulin and GLP-1, gut microbes, and bile acids.23